 - Warranty: Frame lifetime / Motor 5 years / Tread Belt 5 years / Mechanical & Electronic 5 years / Wear Parts 5 years / Labor 1 year

 The HCI Fitness RTM RehabMill features a heavy-duty steel frame combining rectangular, oval, and cylindrical tubes in its construction.
-All the steel parts have a black paint finish highly resistant to corrosion, except for the handrails’ adjustment bars, chrome plated.
+All the steel parts have a black paint finish that is highly resistant to corrosion, except for the handrails’ adjustment bars, which are chrome plated.

 The machine also integrates several ABS parts, such as the motors cover, the side rail covers, and the console dashboard.

 This HCI Fitness treadmill is quite heavy.
-Its net weight is approx. 350 lbs (159 kg) require at least two people to transport and assembly the machine.
-However, once assembled, it can be moved by only one person as its front base comes equipped with a set of wheels.
+Its net weight is approx. 350 lbs (159 kg) and requires at least two people to transport and assembly the machine.
+However, once completed, it can be moved by one person as its front base has transport wheels.

 Due to this weight, the treadmill offers superior stability.
 As a result, you can be sure it won’t move even if you engage in a high-speed workout.
-Also, as opposed to other treadmill models, this particular one does not fold.
+Also, unlike other treadmill models, this particular one does not fold.

 The fully assembled machine is relatively large.
 It is approx—75″ (190 cm) long and 30″ (76 cm) wide.
 Like any other treadmill, it is advisable to leave at least two feet of clearance on each side and at least three feet or more at the rear of the deck for ease of access and safe usage.

-Since it’s a treadmill designed for rehabilitation exercise, it comes with a set of adjustable handrails.
+Since it’s a treadmill designed for rehabilitation exercise, it comes with adjustable handrails.
 They attach to the deck of the machine via two bolts each.
 The adjustment tubes have six positions, each with increments of approx—1.5″ (4 cm).